Vectorworks/developer-scripting/Function Reference/Functions/InsertVertex.md

 * pass anything else (custom radius): you need to convert the radius to mm:
 ** arcRadius :=  arcRadius / upi * 25.4;

 It is not possible insert a vertex as type 4 (radius vertex).
-You must insert the vertex first, then use [[VS:SetPolylineVertex|SetPolylineVertex]] to change the type to 4.
+You must insert the vertex first, then use [SetPolylineVertex](SetPolylineVertex.md) to change the type to 4.

 ## Version
 Availability: from VectorWorks 10.0